Electrical Box Fill Calculator

 How to Use This Tool:

-- Enter Equipment grounding conductors, choose the largest grounding conductor size, and select the Grounding fill rule for the adopted code cycle or local requirement.
+12,4means four #12 AWG insulated conductors. - Set Equipment grounding conductors, choose the largest grounding conductor size, and select the Grounding fill rule that matches the adopted code cycle or local requirement.

-- Open Advanced for wide device gang positions, terminal block assemblies, and decimal-place display precision.
+- Add Fixture studs or hickeys when support fittings are inside the box.
+Open Advanced for wide device gang positions, terminal block assemblies, or a different display precision.

 Interpreting Results:

-- Required fill volume is the sum of every counted allowance in the ledger.
+- Required fill volume is the sum of all counted allowances in cubic inches.

-- Fill percentage is required volume divided by marked volume.
+- Fill percentage is required volume divided by marked box volume.

-- Equivalent allowances restates the total using the largest conductor basis so the count is easier to audit.
+- Equivalent allowances restates the required volume using the largest conductor basis so the count is easier to review.

 Technical Details: